 In October 2013 I founded LumpyCards with a rudimentary website.
-Since then I’ve completely redesigned the website (I’ve learned a lot in 4 years) and have added t-shirts and tote bags to the mix since I do all the printing myself, in-house with my industrial garment printer.
+Since then I’ve completely redesigned the website (I’ve learned a lot since then) and have added t-shirts, tote bags to the mix when I bought my industrial garment printer to do all my own printing in-house.

 I quit nursing in May, 2014 and I now work full time for my company.
 I love my LumpyCards, and I love the response I get from cancer patients.
 Humor really is a necessary part of the healing process, and I’m happy I can be here to share it!

 My goal now is to bring laughter to as many cancer patients as I can.
-Now that LumpyCards has grown and we offer wholesale, customizable cards, apparel and tote bags, I’m happy knowing that I can make more patients feel good as they walk into the treatment area wearing their empowering LumpyCards apparel and totes.
+Now LumpyCards has grown and I offer wholesale, customizable cards, apparel, bags, hats and more.
+I’m happy knowing that I can make more patients feel good as they walk into the treatment area wearing their empowering LumpyCards apparel and accessories.

-LumpyCards recently began hosting a bi-annual hair donation party in Los Angeles, CA. All donated hair goes to make free wigs for cancer patients who can’t afford them, with the help of Pantene’s Beautiful Lengths Program.
+LumpyCards recently began hosting a bi-annual hair donation party in Los Angeles, CA. All donated hair goes to make free wigs for cancer patients who can’t afford them, with the help of Hair We Share.